imf4ll/iptracker/README.md

 A IP Tracker Tool to Geolocate a IP Protocol easily.

-**IF YOU HAVE ANOTHER PYTHON VERSION, USE 'python3' BEFORE THE PARAMETERS**
+**IF YOU HAVE ANOTHER PYTHON VERSION BEYOND Python 3, USE 'python3' BEFORE THE PARAMETERS**

 API: ip-api.com